 How much are closing costs in South Carolina?

+Closing costs in South Carolina is estimated to range between $3000 to $4000 or 2% percent to 5% percent, based on the loan amount.
 Closing costs are the additional expenses that are incurred when purchasing a home.
 The majority of closing costs are charged by third parties associated with the transaction who must get paid for their work.
 To determine how much closing costs are in South Carolina, we will break down the fees involved in closing costs.

 South Carolina closing costs.

 Here are the closing costs that come with buying a house in South Carolina:

 - The typical closing cost for a no cash-out refinance in South Carolina is around $3000.

 - The typical closing cost for a home purchase in South Carolina is also around $3000.

 - The typical closing cost for a cash-out refinance in South Carolina is around $4000.